RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-09-24_Reddit_pull.md

 https://old.reddit.com/r/MurderedByWords/comments/1npw1ar/holy_shit_this_team_just_wont_stop/ng3bgc7/

-"A strongly worred letter" is code to : be dumb on social media and let Russia manipulate the USA.
-Because the ignorance praising abounds.The strongly worrded letter is called cult deprogramming of Reddit addicts to mocking  "strongly worrded letter".
-People have their mind blown over and over, unable to comprehend they are in a culf of mocking.
-Peopld do not understand feedback loops of mocking.
+"A strongly worded letter" is code to : be dumb on social media and let Russia manipulate the USA.
+Because the ignorance praising abounds.
+The strongly worded letter is called cult deprogramming of Reddit addicts to mocking  "strongly worded letter".
+People have their mind blown over and over, unable to comprehend they are in a cult of mocking.
+People do not understand feedback loops of mocking.
 "I do see some light.
-Newsome does not give a shit" -  nt giving a shit about human persons and wrecking the nation with anti-intelelctual amusement memes is the problem.
-Not giving a shit about dumb and dnumber.
-Trump beahving dumb,Newsome behaving dump.
-The Gulluble Reddit community actually believes Trump isn't an actor.
-No matter  how much evidence there is in the nonfiction section of the public library that Russian information warfare is based on acting and fiction, people on Reddit can not face up the FACT that Donald Trump is an experienced teleivision actor.
+Newsome does not give a shit" -  not giving a shit about human persons and wrecking the nation with anti-intellectual amusement memes is the problem.
+Not giving a shit about dumb and dumber.
+Trump behaving dumb, Newsome behaving dumb.
+The gullible Reddit community actually believes Trump isn't an actor.
+No matter  how much evidence there is in the nonfiction section of the public library that Russian information warfare is based on acting and fiction, people on Reddit can not face up the FACT that Donald Trump is an experienced television actor.
 Charlie Kirk is an actor.
-Americans, including MAGA, have a taste for terribly bad teleivsion shows.
+Americans, including MAGA, have a taste for terribly bad television shows.
 Fox News is a terribly bad television show.
 Reddit /r/All is bad taste in entertainment.
-The crisis is aviodance of nonfiction public library book learning. ... ... ...
+The crisis is avoidance of nonfiction public library book learning. ... ... ...
 “When a population becomes distracted by trivia, when cultural life is redefined as a perpetual round of entertainments, when serious public conversation becomes a form of baby-talk, when, in short, a people become an audience, and their public business a vaudeville act” ― Neil Postman, Amusing Ourselves to Death: Public Discourse in the Age of Show Business, 1985

 https://old.reddit.com/r/MurderedByWords/comments/1npw1ar/holy_shit_this_team_just_wont_stop/ng3ionh/

-Imagine how corrupt the comments are on Reddit that when infiltrated by Russian insincere participatns, eveyone puts on a mask and hides their real face, real name, real identity.
+Imagine how corrupt the comments are on Reddit that when infiltrated by Russian insincere participants, everyone puts on a mask and hides their real face, real name, real identity.
 Because ChatGPT and Russia and Iran and China find people who self-dehumanize are even easier to confuse.
 A website where comment creators react with millions of low-effort comments - anything to avoid public library on  how learning actually works.
 A dumpster fire of people dumping low-effort misunderstandings upon each other.

 https://old.reddit.com/r/MurderedByWords/comments/1npw1ar/holy_shit_this_team_just_wont_stop/ng3fqdn/

 Who has the bigger audience with faith in hate.
 Both audiences are encouraging hate and dehumanization.
-But people who actually desire goodness, value sanity, want peace...fuc them because Bluesky and Reddit communities have done everything they can to train and encourage that what the USA needs is to avoid learning how  Russia mind-fuckedthe USA and NATO.
+But people who actually desire goodness, value sanity, want peace… fuck them because Bluesky and Reddit communities have done everything they can to train and encourage that what the USA needs is to avoid learning how  Russia mind-fucked the USA and NATO.

 https://old.reddit.com/r/MurderedByWords/comments/1npw1ar/holy_shit_this_team_just_wont_stop/ng2wc4u/